Noctis/kickstart-app/docs/HTTP.md

 This method accepts one argument - an instance of the `Noctis\KickStart\Http\Response\Attachment\Attachment` class.

-You can learn more about sending files from your HTTP action [here](cookbook/Sending_Files.md).
+You can learn more about sending attachments from your HTTP action [here](cookbook/Sending_Attachments.md).

 ## Flash Messages